Social Media

 News & Publications

-• Arguments about "brain rot" from TikTok and similar apps usually trade anecdotes rather than data.
-To address this, a new meta-analysis examined whether short-form video use is consistently linked with changes in cognition and mental health.
+Arguments about "brain rot" from TikTok and similar apps often involve anecdotes rather than data.
+To address this, a new meta-analysis examined whether short-form video use is linked with changes in cognition and mental health.

 Here are the key results:

-• Across all studies, heavier use was moderately associated with poorer cognition overall, with the clearest links for attention and for inhibitory control, the mental ability to suppress impulses and stay on task, and weaker links for memory, language, and working memory, while reasoning showed no reliable association.
+- Across all studies, heavier use was moderately associated with poorer cognition overall, with the clearest links for attention and for inhibitory control, the mental ability to suppress impulses and stay on tasks, and weaker links for memory, language, and working memory, while reasoning showed no reliable association.

-To explain these patterns, the authors draw on theories of habituation and sensitization, arguing that fast, highly stimulating clips may teach the brain to expect constant novelty, which can make slower, effortful tasks and ordinary rewards feel flat.
-They also point to reward circuits, contagious exposure to mental health themed content, and late night viewing that disrupts sleep as plausible routes by which heavy use could erode attention and mood, while stressing that the overwhelmingly cross-sectional evidence cannot prove cause and effect.
+Fast, highly stimulating clips may teach the brain to expect constant novelty, which can make slower, effortful tasks and ordinary rewards feel flat.
+Altered reward circuits, repeated exposure to mental health-themed content, and late-night viewing that disrupts sleep are plausible pathways linking heavier use with difficulties in attention and mood, while the overwhelmingly cross-sectional evidence cannot establish cause and effect.

-Taken together, the review suggests that short-form videos are most concerning when use becomes compulsive and begins to crowd out sleep, offline relationships, or focused work rather than when people dip in occasionally or for specific purposes.
-The authors call for longitudinal and experimental studies that follow users over time and that distinguish types of content and motivations, so that public debates about "brain rot" can shift from slogans to concrete guidance.
+Taken together, the review suggests that short-form videos appear most concerning when use reflects addictive patterns that interfere with sleep, offline relationships, or tasks requiring sustained attention.
+Studies that follow users over time and that distinguish types of content and user motivations are needed, so that public debates about "brain rot" can shift from slogans to concrete guidance.
 In this clip, I discuss concerns about early smartphone and tablet access among kids and its effects on mental health later in life.